iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 # Run Experiments

-You can train your model on the cloud and run experiments with different hyperparameters or different datasets.
-You can configure the experiments to run on your own cloud infrastructure.
+Iterative Studio can train your model and run experiments with different hyperparameters or datasets.
+Experiments can be

+- [Cloud experiments](#cloud-experiments), that run on your own cloud, independent of your CI/CD setup, or
+- [CI-based experiments](#ci-based-experiments), that invoke your CI/CD setup
+  for model training.
+The training can run on your own cloud.

 > Due to access restrictions, you cannot run experiments on the demo projects
 > that are provided to you by default.
 Once you connect to your ML project